gabriel-buzzi/aim-training-data/readme.md

 - Scan both user aim and target from the video
 - User aim can be just the center of the screen, since the video will be always aligned

+## DownStream usecases ideas

+### Coaching system
+- Provide customized feedback after each training task
+1. Click to start recording (button turns to "Recording")
+2. Play the stop recording after task is completed (button turns to "Analysing" and loading bar appears)
+3. Show the cropped video and insights based on aim training KPIs sing LLM to write in the form of coach